unee-t/checkout-poc/README.md

 We will remove s3://$bucket/$email containing the subscription ID in the case the subscription is cancelled.
 However, the customer will still exist and would need to be manually cleared up.
+We adopt this strategy since we might want cases where is a billing entity (aka a customer) with multiple subscriptions.